CamdenDAO/CamdenDAO/CamdenDAO_Whitepaper_Draft.md

 - Licensed under the Community Tech Commons Agreement (2025 Draft)
 - Attribution required: “Built on the Curiosity Project’s CamdenDAO Framework”
 - All smart contracts open-sourced under MIT/GPL hybrid license
 ---
+## Trademark Notice

+CamdenDAO™ and The Curiosity Project™ are trademarks of Maritza Alston and/or Camden Commons Clinic.
+Unauthorized commercial use is not permitted without written consent.

+---